pivotal-cf/docs-pks/nsxt-service-mesh.hbs.md

 Grid Integrated Edition cleanup errand.
 This might result in the errand running for an extended period of time.

-Tanzu Kubernetes Grid Integrated Edition allows the user to select a timeout for Pod Disruption Budget, and the errand runs up to that timeout.
+{{  vars.product }} allows the user to select a timeout for Pod Disruption Budget, and the errand runs up to that timeout.

 **Workaround**